Notes for Contributors

 - Sections

-Number consecutively in Arabic numerals with the introductory
+Number consecutively in Arabic numerals and begin with the introductory

 section as "1.